zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **How?**

 Have a look at the footer bar in the ticket detail view.
-When there is an avatar from another agent (see screenshot above), you are not the only one viewing this ticket.
+When there is an avatar from another agent in the live user section (see screenshot above), you are not the only one viewing this ticket.

 Depending on the additional icon and if the avatar icon is faded, it means: